 Medicines may be helpful for very few patients.
 This is especially true if the stone occurs near the ureter.

-Modern urology offers safe, effective and minimally invasive treatments for kidney stones of this size.
+Modern urology provides safe, effective and minimally invasive options for kidney stones of this size.

 - Best suited for stones located in the kidney or upper ureter.